syncfusion-content/wpf-docs/wpf/Installation-and-Deployment.md

 #### NuGet Package Manager settings

-The steps to install the Syncfusion WPF NuGet Packages in Visual Studio are as follows,
+The steps to configure the Syncfusion WPF NuGet Packages in Visual Studio are as follows,

 1. In Visual Studio, navigate to `Tools | NuGet Package Manager | Package Manager Settings`, the options dialog will appear on the screen as shows below,